mientjan/react-native-markdown-renderer/README.md

 }
 ```

-How to use this library with custom renderer:
+##### If you want to use your own native elements and styling, and want to add extra plugins:
 ```js

 import react from 'react';